Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	}
 	````

-1. Register **CustomViewPageActivator** as a view page activator into Unity container:
+1. Register **CustomViewPageActivator** as a View Page activator into the Unity container:

 	(Code Snippet - _ASP.NET MVC 4 Dependency Injection - Ex02 Injecting a View GlobalAsax Registration 2_)